sadriansyah/applomba/README.md

 - You can register your own account through register feature
 - if you want to test with account in elearning.sql you can use username : siswa@gmail.com , password = 12345678 as Student
-  username : dosen@gmail.com , passwrod = 12345678 as Lecturer
+  username : dosen@gmail.com , password = 12345678 as Lecturer